Coronavirus (COVID-19) information for community providers

 - online health and wellness class offerings.

-Finally, we're working closely with the other Northern California health care systems, including Kaiser Permanente, Sutter Health and Dignity Health, to watch for any signs of increasing COVID-19 spread, seriousness of infections, or early indications of a coming patient surge.
+Finally, we're continuing to work closely with the other Northern California health care systems, including Kaiser Permanente, Sutter Health and Dignity Health, to monitor COVID-19 spread, infection severity, and surge indications.

 UC Davis Health Public Affairs and Marketing